When we were young it was kind of cute when we threw tantrums as toddlers, not getting what we wanted.

 This narcissistic mindset is often the result of failing to learn as children and young adults that we are not so special, and other people don’t merely exist to serve our needs and wants.

-Some typical examples of narcissistic sense of entitlement behaviors, include the following:
+Some typical examples of a narcissistic sense of entitlement behaviors include the following:

 - Tim and Estelle are in a long-term relationship.
 Tim works full time to support Estelle and their child in a small two bedroom apartment.
 Estelle spends a large portion of Tim’s money on dresses and fancy accessories.
 When confronted, Estelle screams that she never wanted to live a “poor and lonely life”, and Tim never treats her anyway.

 - Antonio shows up unexpected at his mother’s house drunk one night expecting to receive a bed and a meal.
 When his mother refuses, telling him to call his girlfriend to pick him up, he argues with her and drives away in a drunken rage, not talking to her for the next 6 months.